-ReUPit: Art to Save the Earth, was created to go upstream and stop consumer waste from reaching waterways and the sea.
+ReUPit: Less Waste.
+More Art., was created to go upstream and stop consumer waste from reaching waterways and the sea.
 After turning over 40 tons of marine debris into over 85 works of art with Washed Ashore, I was tired of only using what had already been polluting the ocean.

 More info on the ReUpit Website